 Regardless of where a builder turns to advance their skillset, the fact of the matter is this: monumental changes are coming to the construction industry in Canada.
 If builders continue to live by the “build it to code” mentality until the last minute, they will be forced to catch up with a looming deadline in front of them.

 By taking the proactive approach and getting the training they need now, they can join their future-ready counterparts (like Brad and his team at MCL Construction Ltd.) and face those changes as if they were part of any other day on the job site.

-If you’re a builder who wants to improve your skills, check out the Registered Energy Efficient Builders (REEB) Program to find out how you can join leaders like Brad in New Brunswick’s construction field.
+If you’re a builder who wants to improve your skills, check out the Registered Energy Efficient Builder (REEB) Program to find out how you can join leaders like Brad in New Brunswick’s construction field.

 Are you a homeowner who wants to learn more about your energy efficient options when it comes to building or renovating, or on the hunt for a registered builder in your area?
 The REEB Program can help with that, too.

 Brad McLaughlin is a Platinum-level REEB and the General Manager of MCL Construction Ltd. located in Quispamsis, New Brunswick.